-Schools and settings are expected to allow vulnerable children and young people to attend.
-Parents and carers of vulnerable children and young people are strongly encouraged to take up the place.
+Schools and settings are expected to allow vulnerable children and young people to attend if they are not captured within the groups able to access face to face learning set out at the start of this guidance.
+Parents/carers of vulnerable children and young people are strongly encouraged to take up the place.
 If vulnerable learners do not attend, schools should:

-- work together with the local authority and social worker (where applicable) to follow up with the parent or carer to explore the reason for absence, discussing the school's concerns using supporting guidance considering the child's circumstances and best interests - work together with the local authority and social worker (where applicable) and other relevant partners to encourage the child or young person to attend educational provision, particularly where the social worker agrees that the child or young person's attendance would be appropriate
+- work together with the LA and social worker (where applicable) to follow up with the parent/carer to explore the reason for absence, discussing the school's concerns using supporting guidance considering the child's circumstances and best interests - work together with the LA and social worker (where applicable) and other relevant partners to encourage the child or young person to attend educational provision, particularly where the social worker agrees that the child or young person's attendance would be appropriate